LPbigFish/crypto_mem_seed/README.md

 ## Warning

 No information is being leaked or stored anywhere.
-The entire system is fully client-side with source available here and in your browser.
-But still, generating wallets is a big security risk and involves a possibility of private key compromise.
+The entire system is fully client-side with source available on github and in your browser.
+But still, generating wallets using this tool is a big security risk and involves a possibility of private key being compromised by a weak choice of parameters.
 Use at your own risk.

 ---

-Learning **React** and **Bitcoin Standards** with this project
+Learning **React**, **Bitcoin Standards** and **Cryptography** with this project